The benefits of children learning music

 Music can boost self-confidence

-By improving their abilities with a specific instrument and achieving their goals, children can feel very satisfied and this can greatly improve their self-esteem.
-Taking risks and facing challenges is essential for a child in order to fully develop his or her potential.
+By improving their abilities with a specific musical instrument and achieving their goals, children can feel very satisfied and this can greatly improve their self-esteem.
+Taking risks and facing challenges is essential for a child to fully develop his or her potential.